You updated your password.

 16: Did You Know… How Iceland Got All Its Ice?

-look backward in time to learn how Iceland came to have so much ice.
+Look backward in time to learn how Iceland came to have so much ice.
 Then, plunge into a world of ice tunnels, ice caves, and other extreme features of Iceland’s glaciers that have captured the hearts and minds of photographers, geologists, and mountaineers.

 8 min